Public Service News 12/2/2013

 PUBLIC SERVICE OPPORTUNITIES

-9. Volunteer this summer as an ESL tutor
+Volunteer as an AVID tutor

 UNC’S DISASTER RESPONSE

 Whenever disasters strike – in North Carolina, the United States or around the world – Carolina students, faculty and staff immediately ask, “What can we do to help?”
-If you are aware of disaster response or recovery efforts being coordinated on campus that you would like listed on this page, please send an email to CCPS.
+If you are aware of disaster response or recovery efforts being coordinated on campus that you would like listed on this page, send an email to CCPS.

 The Carolina Center for Public Service (CCPS) publishes the Public Service News to keep students, faculty, staff and community members up-to-date on current public service resources, programs and volunteer opportunities.
 For more info on CCPS, please visit http://ccps.unc.edu.
 If you are involved in public service and would like to post an announcement, fill out our online request at http://ccps.unc.edu/news-events/public-service-news-listserv/next-weeks-listserv/.
 The deadline for inclusion is 5 p.m. on the Wednesday prior to Monday publication.
 The Public Service News is published only when class is in session, once per week during the academic year and bi-weekly during the summer sessions.
 To unsubscribe from this list, send an email to email@example.com with the command “unsubscribe publicservice” in the body of the message (leave the subject line blank).